kienstra/progress-indicator/README.md

 # Develop a WordPress Block

-A tutorial on React in WordPress.
+A hands-on tutorial on doing React the WordPress way.

 [Rob Stinson](https://robstinson.co/) created this tutorial's block.